kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 ### 1. Read the cgroup files from inside the container

-* **Description**: The container already sees its own `cpuset.cpus` and `cpuset.mems` through cgroupfs, so a workload could parse them instead of being told.
+* **Description**: The container can discover its assigned CPUs and memory NUMA nodes through cgroup-version-agnostic interfaces such as `sched_getaffinity(2)` or `/proc/self/status` (`Cpus_allowed_list`, `Mems_allowed_list`), or by reading `cpuset.cpus` and `cpuset.mems` through cgroupfs directly.
-* **Why Rejected**: Those files show the set that is currently applied, never the one that is about to be applied, so they cannot serve the advance-notice use case that motivates this KEP together with KEP-6122.
-They are also an implementation detail rather than a contract: the paths differ between cgroup v1 and v2, depend on whether a cgroup namespace is in use, and are not guaranteed across runtimes.
+* **Why Rejected**: All these mechanisms show only the set that is currently applied, never the one that is about to be applied, so they cannot serve the advance-notice use case that motivates this KEP together with KEP-6122.
+While `sched_getaffinity` and `/proc/self/status` are cgroup-version-agnostic, they use separate interfaces for CPU and memory, and are an implementation detail rather than a contract.
+Direct cgroupfs access has the additional drawback of differing paths between cgroup v1 and v2, dependence on cgroup namespace usage, and no guarantee across runtimes.
 Every workload would carry its own fragile parser for something Kubernetes can state plainly.

 ### 2. Query the kubelet pod resources endpoint